gavD/step-by-step-web-apps-with-lithium-php/_posts/1980-12-19-further-steps.markdown

 title:  Further steps
 ---

-Well, hopefully we've done enough to get you up and running with Lithium development, but that's never the whole story!
+Well, hopefully we've done enough to get you up and running with Li3 development, but that's never the whole story!
 I'd recommend you do some research into:

 * Source control (e.g. Git)
 * PHP performance and configuration